TEACHING @ FLORIDA GULF COAST UNIVERSITY

 ENVIRONMENTAL ETHICS

 This course focuses on the intersection of ethics and politics in the era of the climate crisis.
 In addition to examining classic debates in environmental ethics, students explore the boundary between individual ethics and collective/structural social responsibility.
-Navigate the complex boundaries between ethics and politics, the course also examines the epistemology of climate denial.
+Students are invited to investigate to do so through applied questions surrounding resource scarcity, ethical consumption, reproductive ethics, and migration.

 PHILOSOPHIES OF LIBERATION